jlincolndennis/interview-questions/01-general-technical-questions.md

 >
 > A type of attack that occurs when a malicious web site, email, blog, instant message, or program causes a user’s web browser to perform an unwanted action on a trusted site for which the user is currently authenticated.
 CSRF attacks are used by an attacker to make a target system perform a function via the target's browser without knowledge of the target user.
 CSRF attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request.
 >
 > For example, an attacker could use a hidden form to send a specific POST request, with the data filled in by the attacker, and disguise the form submission as an innocuous link.
-The victim would have to be authenticated in a other tab or window to the site where the form is being submitted.
+The victim would have to be authenticated in another tab or window to the site where the form is being submitted.
 >
 >To protect against CSRF attacks, servers can check Referrer headers, or implement "nonce" tokens: single use, randomly generated strings that authenticate form submissions.

 > More Info: https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet
 >_
+>
 > More Info: https://www.youtube.com/watch?v=vRBihr41JTo

 What is cross browser compatibility?